-When filing or opposing a motion for summary judgment, a party is to comply with Federal Rule of Civil Procedure 56, the Local Rules of the Central District of California, this Order, and the Court's Standing Order for Civil Cases.
-Because summary judgment motions are fact-dependent, parties should prepare papers in a fashion that clearly identifies the facts material to the motion for summary judgment (e.g., generous use of tabs, tables of contents, headings, indices, etc.).
+When filing or opposing a motion for summary judgment, a party must comply with Federal Rule of Civil Procedure 56, the Local Rules of the Central District of California, this Order, and the Court's Standing Order for Civil Cases.
+The parties should prepare papers in a fashion that clearly identifies the facts material to the motion for summary judgment (e.g., generous use of tabs, tables of contents, headings, indices, etc.).